 I welcome the feedback.
 I can learn from it and maybe others will too.
 I want GodsyGirl to be a Christian lifestyle blog that makes a difference.

 At any rate, race still is such a divider among us Christians and it’s really beginning to bug me.
 It’s even worse since Donald Trump became president.
-I think had I posted my blog opinion about race a few years ago, I wouldn’t have gotten the response of received.
+I think had I posted my blog opinion about race a few years ago, I wouldn’t have gotten the response I received.

 The country’s tolerance level has changed in my opinion.
 To be clear, I don’t think I was wrong for posting about race.
-Anyone offended by my first post or second post on the subject, is not the subscriber I want anyway.
+Anyone offended by my first post or second post on the subject is not the subscriber I want anyway.
 So, bye (with love).

-Dealing with Race as a Christian
+Dealing with Race as a Christian and being an anti-racist Christian

 (…and dealing with racist Christians)

-Race intolerance is really thing.
+Race intolerance is really a thing.
+Being an anti-racist is too.

 In fact, not long ago, a friend (of another race) and I had a very candid conversation about race and politics.
 We weren’t arguing or anything, just discussing things from our opposing perspectives.